andela-fsenjobi/rollerskates/README.md

   property :status, type: :boolean, nullable: false

   create_table
+  belongs_to :user
+  has_many :product
 end
 ```
 Rolletskates automatically adds the `id, created_at and updated_at` fields and thus need not to be specified in the model.
 Other properties, however should be specified as above.

+You can make use of associations with the rollerskates framework.

+NB: Unlike Rails, `Rollerskates` uses sigular expression for both `has_many` and `belongs_to`

 ### Views